 What factors can influence children's behavior and trigger misbehavior including tantrums, outbursts and back talk?
 14 Factors that Trigger Challenging Behavior

-8 – 10.
-Development Challenges:
+8 – 10.)
+Development Challenges

 Every child learns differently; at different speeds, different temperament, handles challenges different from one child to child, comes to conclusions and solutions differently, and functions quicker, slower or the same speed as other children.